 Yoga classes made me feel great, and it was the first time I felt I was actually taking care of myself.

-One day after my yoga class, I had a real moment of clarity when I felt an immense strength to turn my life around.
+One evening, as I was walking out of a yoga class, I had a real moment of clarity when I felt an immense strength to turn my life around.
 That evening, I moved out.
 I left my husband.
 That was a pivotal moment in my life as it was the first time I was strong enough to do that.
+Not just that.
+The ever present fear that accompanied most of my life was suddenly not there.
 I kept practicing yoga every day.
-I cleaned up ( no more alcohol and binge eating).
-And I became more positive.
+I became healthier, I stopped self destructive behaviour and became more positive and happier with each day.
+Addictions felt away as if they were never part of my life.

 I had the strength and confidence to find a well paid job that helped me financially to be independent and started saving money for my yoga teacher training.
 The rest is a history.
 I knew I wanted nothing less that to become a yoga teacher and give other people an opportunity to experience the power of transformation through yoga.